hpc/charliecloud/doc-src/dev.rst

 * Use sentence case for titles, not title case.

 * If it's not a sentence, start with a lower-case character.

+* Use spell check.
+Keep your personal dictionary updated so your editor is not filled with false positives.

 :code:`curl` vs. :code:`wget`